DEVILS (15-11-6) at SENATORS (15-13-2)

 Who's hot: After signing a lengthy contract extension with New Jersey this offseason, Travis Zajac has played like he's worth the money lately, tallying five points in his last three games. ...
 It's hard to be as productive on the blue line as Sergei Gonchar has been lately.
 Gonchar has 15 points during a 10-game point streak.

-Injury report: In addition to Kovalchuk's injury, the Devils will likely be without Alexei Ponikarovsky, who is doubtful with a lower-body injury after being retroactively placed on IR Sunday afternoon.
+Injury report: In addition to Kovalchuk's injury, the Devils will likely be without Alexei Ponikarovsky, who is doubtful with a lower-body injury after being retroactively placed on IR Sunday.
 The Senators, in additon to the long-term injuries to Spezza, Karlsson and Anderson, placed Milan Michalek on IR two weeks ago following knee surgery.
 He is out indefinitely.